Guangyu-Jiang/Workflow-Search-Reinforcement-Learning/README.md

 ## 📈 Visualization

-Results are available in:
+Results can be visualized using Jupyter notebooks:
-- `CAGE-Challenge-2-Experiment/plot.ipynb` - CAGE2 convergence plots and tables
+- Check experiment log directories for CSV files with training metrics
-- `Gird-World-Planning-Experiment/notebooks/plot_baseline_vs_gpucb.ipynb` - Gridworld comparison plots
+- Use matplotlib/seaborn to plot convergence curves
-- `figures/` - Generated PDF/PNG figures
+- Compare workflow search vs. baseline performance

 ## 🧪 Reproducibility

 All experiments include:
-- Random seed control for reproducibility
+- Random seed control for reproducibility (default seeds specified in scripts)
-- Experiment configuration JSON files
+- Experiment configuration JSON files saved in log directories
 - CSV training logs with detailed metrics
 - Hyperparameter documentation in README files